The Lodge of Erskine 1566 History

 Throughout our short and brief history we have received much support from PGLRE where in the past Bro.
 J. Kinninmonth PM and Bro.
 K Ross PM served with distinction.
 The late Bro.
 G.A.
 Birkett PM served as a member of PGLRE as did the late Bro.
 John Kerr PM.
 Bro Andrew Greig continue with this tradition.
 We celebrated our 50th anniversary, with the rededication ceremony ably conducted by the RWPGM of Renfrewshire East Brother David Alexander Reid and Bro.
 Robert M. McPhee (BSc.
 MBCS) was the RWM of that year.
 Currently Bro.
 Ronnie Armstrong PM is our Almoner.

 Our present IPM is Bro.
-Ronnie Armstrong PM.
-Taking the chair for 2019/20 is Bro.
-Iain Shirley on October 5th 2019.
+Ian Wood PM.
+Taking the chair for 2023/24 for his 2nd term is Bro.
+Iain Shirley PM on October 7th October 2023.
 The Lodge of Erskine has a Past Substitute Provincial Grand Master of Renfrewshire East: Bro.
 Dr. Iain McPhee PM and a Past Depute Provincial Grand Master Bro.
 Robert M. McPhee PM (both blood brothers).
-Bro.
-Andy Greig PM and Bro.
-Ian Wood PM Sec continue to serve in PGLRE and make a very valuable contribution.
+Bro’s Andy Greig PM, Ian Wood PM and Bro.
+Scott Hood Sec serve in PGLRE and make a very valuable contribution to the province, and on behalf of the lodge

 The Lodge of Erskine Customs and Practices